Which businesses are messiest apart from baking?

 This is because, after the fine cut, the video is given a “Picture Lock,” which means it can be sent to other departments for post-production work (such as color corrections, special effects, etc.), but the timeline and TRT (total running time) are locked in and cannot be changed.
 Because if they are, it’ll be really expensive and things if they are.

 It goes without saying that if you are in control or working alone, you can disregard the time-honored Picture Lock rule and make as many revisions as you like.
-This is the last chance to make changes if you’re working with a video animation production company or group.
+This is the last chance to make changes if you’re working with a video animation agency or group.

 Stage #5: Final Touch